czhangy/nuzdocs/README.md

 ### Summary

-NuzlockeDB is a web app designed as a tool for Nuzlocke runs in various Pokémon games, providing features like a run tracker, coverage calculator, damage calculator, etc. In its early development stages, the tracker will focus on RSE, but will expand once core features are implemented.
+NuzDocs is a web app designed as a tool for Nuzlocke runs in various Pokémon games, providing features like a run tracker, coverage calculator, damage calculator, etc. In its early development stages, the tracker will focus on RSE, but will expand once core features are implemented.

-The most up-to-date version of NuzlockeDB is currently deployed at: https://nuzlocke-db.vercel.app/.
+The most up-to-date version of NuzDocs is currently deployed at: https://nuzdocs.vercel.app/.

 <!-- Tech Stack -->